Peacebuilding Commission: Initial operations

-The Peacebuilding Commission's expanding role in the UN system
+Expanding role in the United Nations

 PGA High-level dialogue on sustainable development and sustaining peace in 2017

 In January 2017, the President of the General Assembly convened a high-level dialogue on sustainable development and sustaining peace, which brought together the President of the General Assembly, the President of the Security Council, the President of the Economic and Social Council and the Chair of the Peacebuilding Commission for the first time to promote coordination and coherence across peace and development efforts.
 The Human Rights Council also considered the links between peacebuilding and human rights at its thirty-fourth session.
 Such initiatives have built upon the regular exchanges held by the Peacebuilding Commission with the Economic and Social Council and the Security Council.

 PGA high-level meeting on peacebuilding and sustaining peace in 2018

 The President of the General Assembly will convene the High-Level Meeting on Peacebuilding and Sustaining Peace on 24 and 25 April 2018.

 Briefing on the high-level event to the Peacebuilding Commission, the President of the General Assembly stressed that "Again and again, we have reaffirmed the role of the PBC as one of the UN’s most valuable tools for Sustaining Peace.
 This was clear, during the review of the Peacebuilding Architecture, in 2015.
 It was clear, through the adoption of the twin resolutions on Sustaining Peace, a year later.
 And, it is clear, again, from the recent report of the Secretary-General."